Convex-Dev/design/papers/convex-whitepaper.md

 Convex implements a novel solution of Memory Accounting to help manage the problem.

-- Each user is given a Memory Allowance, which is a fully fledged second native currency on the Convex Network
+- Each user is given a **memory allowance**, which is a fully fledged second native currency on the Convex Network
-- Memory Allowance is consumed when on-chain storage is allocated, and released when stored objects are deleted (this can be efficiently tracked by careful integration with the storage subsystem)
+- Memory allowance is consumed when on-chain storage is allocated, and released when stored objects are deleted (this can be efficiently tracked by careful integration with the storage subsystem)
-- A automated Memory Exchange Actor is provided that maintains a pool of liquidity with memory available for users to purchase.
+- A automated "memory exchange" is provided that maintains a pool of liquidity with memory available for users to purchase.
 This regulates the maximum size of the on-chain state based on supply and demand.
 This pool can be increased over time to allow for reasonable state growth, improvements in technology and to discourage hoarding.
 - By this mechanism, a fair market price for memory is established that creates an economic incentive for efficient memory usage.

 ## Technical Description

 ### Design Rationale

 It is worth reflecting on the logic behind the design of Convex; this logic has driven the majority of key design decisions for constructing the Convex system.
-Convex can be categorised as Decentralised Ledger Technology (DLT).
+Convex can be categorised as a new type of Decentralised Ledger Technology (DLT).

 Convex works on the principle of proving a globally shared state on a permissionless decentralised network which executes instructions (transactions) on behalf of users: a "public computer" that everyone can access but where nobody has absolute control.